1. Home

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-Telstra Issues Reports Near Wundowie, State of Western Australia
+Telstra Issues Reports Near Wundowie, Western Australia

 Latest outage, problems and issue reports in Wundowie and nearby locations: